Visiting Resident Scholars Program

 Overview

-The Visiting Resident Scholars Program (VRSP) is a funded program designed to give Internal Medicine Residents with a diverse background a chance to experience the training that the University of Washington Department of Medicine has to offer.
+The Visiting Resident Scholars Program (VRSP) is a funded program designed to give Internal Medicine Residents a chance to experience the training that the University of Washington Department of Medicine has to offer.

 Program